 Continue reading “Journal – April 2006”

-Time to finish off another year from my old journal, and there’s a lot packed into this latest collection of entries, including updates about my Access To Work support, meeting up with friends, our first look at digital TV, more DVD and music purchases, and news stories that caught my eye.
+Time to finish off another year from my journal, and there’s a lot packed into this latest collection of entries, including updates about my Access To Work support, meeting up with friends, our first look at digital TV, more DVD and music purchases, and news stories that have caught my eye.
 Plus of course there’s plenty of talk about Christmas.
-And I conclude with my most extensive end-of-year recap so far, including reminders of news stories that weren’t mentioned in my journal entries during the year but were still important or interesting.
-So I hope you enjoy it all!
+So I hope you enjoy!

 Continue reading “Journal – December 2005”

-Here’s another month of entries from my old journal.
-This time I had a lot of fun visiting my best mate to celebrate his 21st birthday, so that was the main thing to report on.
-I was also assessed for support I might be able to get for work because of my visual impairment, there were lots of DVDs coming out in the run up to Christmas that I was keen to get, and we had Children In Need and other delights on TV.
+Here’s another month of entries from my journal.
+This time I’ve had a lot of fun visiting my best mate to celebrate his 21st birthday, plus I’ve been assessed for support I might be able to get for work because of my visual impairment.
+There have also been lots of DVDs coming out in the run up to Christmas that I’ve been keen to get, and we’ve had Children In Need and other delights on TV.
 So there’s a variety of things here as usual, and I hope you enjoy!